githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/hF8b9p5Hm-0.jpg"
     },
     {
-        "name": "Sucromon [Part 4]",
+        "name": "Flower Free Fall",
-        "description": "Join Richard, Daryl, Shannon, Joey, and Vivian as we continue our Sucromon journey!
-We're so close with the battle menu now - in this stream, we finish up closing the switch menu, added some scene switch logic, and started our CATCH Sucromon logic!", "youTubeId": "QFuuUUOBfn8",
+        "description": "Join Richard, Joey, and Vivian as we make a game based on luck! (and a little skill).
+Use 'A' to switch the paddles, and try to get the flowers in the right bins.
+In this stream, we use the tilemaps extension, an 8x8 tilemap, text sprites, and sprite data.", "youTubeId": "fNUv13lhgeo",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/QFuuUUOBfn8.jpg"
-    },
-    {
-        "name": "Scan new powers",
-        "description": "Join Richard, Joey, and Vivian as we make a game about Richard exploring a Musicland.
-He has to make a tough decision - should he use 'A' to punch, or 'B' to use his keyboard to scan enemies??", "youTubeId": "jR0did37daw",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/jR0did37daw.jpg"
+        "imageUrl": "/static/advanced-stream/fNUv13lhgeo.jpg"
     },
     {
         "name": "So Rad",